 Kristin Lepping manages and directs the business operations and administrative team.
 Her primary focus at OARC is business strategy and grant management, departmental and operational data reporting, elevating the department’s visibility, and furthering OARC’s education and outreach programs.

-Director, Research Support
+Acting Director, Research Support

-Dr. Collier manages OARC’s research support team and leads facilitation activities.
+Dr. Kholodovych manages OARC’s research support team and leads facilitation activities.
 He has designed and implemented distributed computing and storage systems, managed network and data security systems, and led student/staff teams on technical infrastructure development projects.